neefrankie/origami/README.md

 ### Full Header:
 This is a kind of header which contains the full components of ftc header.
 And its nav is static, which is the same as our true header in our website.

-And the template (using nunjucks) version :
+This is the template (using nunjucks) for full header :

 ```
 <header class="ftc-header" data-ftc-component="ftc-header" data-ftc-header--no-js>